Dr Ana Maria Sanchez-Arce PGCE (Autónoma de Barcelona), MA (Hull), MA (Autónoma de Barcelona), PhD (Hull)

 Postgraduate supervision

 I welcome applications from research students interested in the fields of censorship, human rights and literature, contemporary literature, migrant writing, fiction and gender, trauma and literature, and identity and form.
-I am also happy to take on projects on Spanish cinema and the Spanish Civil War in film and literature.
+I am also happy to take on projects on Spanish and American cinema and the Spanish Civil War in film and literature.

 • Reading Trans: An Analysis of Post-1990s Trans Fiction